neurodata/ndparse/README.md

 This repo contains the code needed to train, evaluate, and deploy code for parsing volumes of NeuroData images.

 It contains the legacy code for manno and macho.
-The current version of ndod is divided into the three major components required to parse neuroscience data at scale:
+The current version of ndod is divided into the several major components required to parse neuroscience data at scale:

-- **mana**: manual annotation protocols and tools
+- **annotate**: manual annotation protocols and tools
-- **maca**: big-data research algorithms to inform neuroscience
+- **algorithms**: big-data research algorithms to inform neuroscience
+- **learn**: protocols for training and validation
-- **mad**: machine annotation for deployment and scaling.
+- **deploy**: machine annotation for deployment and scaling.
+- **utils**:  Utilities and convenience functions (e.g., plotting) for big data neuroscience

 To just use one of these, say **mana**, in python you can (and should) type the following: `from ndparse import mana`